zBritva/PowerBI-visuals-docs/docs/concepts/dataviewmappings.md

 ## Matrix Data Mapping

-Matrix Data Mapping similar to table data mapping, but rows are presented hierarchically.
-And one `dataRole` values can be used as column header values.
+Matrix Data Mapping is similar to table data mapping, but rows are presented hierarchically.
+And one of `dataRole` values can be used as a column header value.

 ```json
 {